SEPTA: Buses

 A fleet of buses known as "cutaways" were purchased.
 These buses were built on Ford van chassis, with bodies similar to those seen on car rental shuttles at various airports.
 These buses were retired around 2003 and replaced with slightly larger cutaway buses on a Freightliner truck chassis.

 After evaluating sample buses from New Flyer and NovaBus in 1994–96, SEPTA ordered 100 low-floor buses (nos.
 5401–5500) from New Flyer in 2001.

 Trackless trolley (trolley bus) service was suspended in 2003 and the 110 AM General vehicles that had provided service on SEPTA's five trackless trolley routes never returned to service.
-In early 2006, SEPTA ordered 38 new low-floor trackless trolleys from New Flyer, which entered service in 2008, restoring trackless service on routes 59, 66 and 75.
+In early 2006, SEPTA ordered 38 new low-floor trackless trolleys from New Flyer (numbered 800-837), which entered service in 2008, restoring trackless service on routes 59, 66 and 75.
 These buses replaced SEPTA Neoplan EZs, ending Neoplan's 26-year domination.

 SEPTA placed an order with delivery starting in 2008 for 400 New Flyer hybrid buses—with options for up to 80 additional buses to replace the NABI Ikarus buses at the end of their 12-year life.
 These will not be the first hybrid buses, since SEPTA purchased two small groups of hybrids, 5601H–5612H, which arrived in 2003, and 5831H–5850H in 2004.

-Prior to the 2008 purchase, SEPTA borrowed an MTA New York City Transit Orion VII hybrid bus # 6365 to evaluate it in service.
+Prior to the 2008 purchase, SEPTA borrowed an MTA New York City Transit Orion VII hybrid bus, #6365, to evaluate it in service.

 SEPTA was the first to purchase New Flyer DE40LFs equipped with rooftop HVAC units.

 SEPTA delivered 525 2017–2022 NFI XDE40 hybrid buses to replace all the diesel buses that were delivered between 2001 and 2004.

 SEPTA is replacing cloth seats with plastic seats on their buses that were delivered after 2008 in an effort to combat bed bug infestations.
+This was completed in March 2020.

 SEPTA's revenue from advertisements on the backs of its buses leads the authority to order mainly buses equipped with a rooftop HVAC, and with their rear route-number sign mounted on the roof, especially on 2008–2009 New Flyer DE40LFs and future orders.

 In 2016, SEPTA launched a pilot program that would see battery electric buses replace diesel buses on former trackless trolley routes 29 and 79.
 Using a $2.6-million Federal Transit Administration grant, the agency ordered 25 such buses from Proterra, Inc. of California, together with two overhead fast-charging stations.
-They are expected to enter service in 2017, returning electric propulsion to these routes after nearly 15 years of diesel operation.
-These same busses were sidelined in February, 2020 for an undisclosed reason, but multiple agency sources blamed a defect in the buses' plastic chassis that led to a cracking problem.
+They were expected to enter service in 2017, returning electric propulsion to these routes after nearly 15 years of diesel operation.
+These same buses were sidelined in February, 2020 for an undisclosed reason, but multiple agency sources blamed a defect in the buses' plastic chassis that led to a cracking problem.

 In 2021, SEPTA placed an order for 220 New Flyer XDE40 buses with an option for 120 additional buses.
 These buses replaced the New Flyer D40LF buses that were delivered in 2005 and have also replaced the New Flyer DE40LF buses that were delivered between 2008-2009.